 The Chihuahua is one dog that can always use a coat or sweater because they lose body heat easily due to their scant body mass, not to mention that they look awfully cute in them!

-Then again, while they may burn off some of their energy by being quite active indoors, all dogs deserve and should get out for walks, fresh air and a change of scenery.
+Then again, while they may burn off some of their energy by being quite active indoors, the Chi does enjoy and deserve to get out for walks, fresh air and a change of scenery.

 The value of walks and other activities, such as the off-leash dog park, should not be underestimated for a pet's mental health.

-However, the well-trained Chi can be trained to keep the noise level at a reasonable setting!
+However, the well-trained Chi can learn to keep the noise level at a reasonable setting!

 Families that include young adults who are considerate and sensitive to pets, would probably work out a lot better and enable everyone to enjoy this unique and special dog breed.